AndrewDmit04/icodeportal/README.md

-# All rights reserved by Developer
+# All rights reserved by Developers